FREE Shipping on orders over $899

 [/product]

-7. The flu is continually evolving.
+7. The flu is constantly evolving.

-8. In the last century, several influenza epidemics have been known
+8. In the last century, several influenza epidemics have been known.

 Remember that prevention is better than cure